Mini-LP

-A mini-LP or mini-album is a short vinyl record album or LP, usually retailing at a lower price than an album that would be considered full-length.
+A mini-LP or mini-album is a short record album or LP, usually retailing at a lower price than an album that would be considered full-length.
 It is distinct from an EP due to containing more tracks and a slightly longer running length.
 A mini-LP is not to be confused with the Japanese CDs issued in a "mini LP sleeve" or "paper jacket".